grayhemp/pgcookbook/database_server_configuration.md

 XFS currently is a recommended file system for PostgreSQL.
-To setup your partition in XFS `umount` it if it is mounted, and make it with `mkfs.xfs`.
+To setup your partition in XFS `umount` it if it is mounted, and make it with mkfs.xfs from the xfsprogs package.
 You might probably want to adjust some file system options on this step.

     umount /data
     mkfs.xfs /dev/sdb